zaius/docs/content/docs/steps/index.md

 ## Creating your own steps

-You are also able to create your own steps.
+If you can not find a certain step, you can always create your own.
 Similar to applications, steps are defined through a single file called `wercker-step.yml` and need to be `deployed` to the wercker directory.
 Deploying your steps to the wercker directory allows not only **you** to leverage these steps, but **others** as well.

 * [Creating your own wercker steps](/docs/steps/creating-steps.html)